cadnano/cadnano2.5/README.md

 Of course there are many ways to accomplish this feat, but needless to say OS X and Linux installs of `PyQt5` can be painful for some people.

+### Anaconda

+    I'm told cadnano runs well in Anaconda with PyQt5 support built in

 # *nno2stl*: Conversion of cadnano .nno files to 3D STL model